Garmin Vivoactive 3 Music LTE Smartwatch Launched at CES 2019

-Garmin, which is a massive player in the field of navigation devices and GPS sports watches, announced its first LTE-enabled smartwatch at CES 2019.
-The company has partnered with the American telecom operator Verizon Wireless for this launch.
+Garmin at CES 2019 announced its first LTE-enabled smartwatch.
+The company, a leading player in the field of navigation devices and GPS sports watches, partnered with the US-based telecom operator Verizon Wireless for this launch.
 The Garmin Vivoactive 3 Music is the first LTE-enabled smartwatch from Garmin.
 In case you're wondering who this is for, if you work out outdoors and don't want to carry your phone with you all the time, then an LTE smartwatch could be very useful.
 As its name suggests, you can listen to music on the Garmin Vivoactive 3 Music via Bluetooth headphones and on its LTE variant, you can also make and receive phone calls, send and receive text messages, and track all of your workouts.

 The Garmin Vivoactive 3 Music has three variants — LTE (with music), Music (without LTE), and a standard one (without LTE or music).
 This might sound confusing but it's actually quite simple in the world of running watches where at times there are five or six such variants with different combinations of features.